Similarity dark energy models in Bianchi type - I space-time: Introduction

-Lie group of transformations has been extensively applied to linear and nonlinear differential equations in the area of theoretical physics such as: general relativity, particle physics and cosmology \cite{baum1, ibra1}.
-The method of Lie symmetry group is one of the most useful tools for finding exact solutions for the Einstein field equations described by a system of NLPDEs. \cite{blum1, blum2, olve1, ovsi1, step1}.
-Recently we have developed a formalism to solve non linear Einstein's field equations in general relativity \cite{ali2014, ali2014a, anil2014, ali2014b}.
-In our earlier work \cite{anil2014}, we have proposed the invariant solution of dark energy (DE) model in cylindrically symmetric space-time while in this paper, we confine ourselves to investigate the similarity solution of anisotropic DE model in Bianchi - I space-time which is entirely different from \cite{anil2014}.
+In our earlier work \cite{anil2014}, we have proposed the invariant solution of dark energy (DE) model in cylindrically symmetric space-time while in this paper, we confine ourselves to investigate the similarity solution of DE model in Bianchi - I space-time which is entirely different from \cite{anil2014}.
 In the Astrophysical community, the inhomogeneous cosmological models have gained interest due to exact perturbation of FRW model and are more often employed to study cosmological phenomenon.
 That is why, here, we consider inhomogeneous Bianchi - I space-time.
-The paper is organized as follows: In section 2, the basic formalism for anisotropic DE has been discussed for an anisotropic and inhomogeneous Bianchi I space-time .
+The paper is organized as follows: In section 2, the basic formalism for anisotropic DE has been discussed for an anisotropic and spatially homogeneous Bianchi I space-time.
 Similar formalism has been already developed in our earlier work \cite{anil2014}.
-In section 3, Lie group analysis method is developed for Bianchi I space-time.
-Section 4 and 5 deal with the optimal system and similarity solutions of the models.
-The Physical viability of the discussed dark energy model is tested with graphical analysis of cosmological parameters in section 6.
-Finally the conclusions are summarized in section 7.
+Section 3 deals with the Lie point symmetry and similarity solutions of the Bianchi I models.
+The Physical aspects of similarity dark energy models are given in section 4.
+Finally the conclusions are summarized in section 5.